Skip to main content

 4. Sanity-check against benchmarks: Once the bottom-up plan is built, compare total marketing budget, channel mix, headcount, program spend, and agency investment against relevant peer patterns.
 Benchmarks should challenge the plan, not replace judgment.

-5. Install a cadence for reallocation: Budget should not be frozen just because finance approved it.
-Review performance, learning velocity, sales feedback, and market signals monthly, then shift spend toward what compounds and away from what only produces activity.
+5. Set a rhythm for reallocation: Budget should not be frozen just because finance approved it.
+Review performance, learning velocity, sales feedback, and market signals monthly, then shift spend toward what builds on itself and away from what only produces activity.

 Brand